Dedicated with love to

 My mom, by her own account, was a brainy, shy, awkward kid.
 She was named Ramona after a popular movie and ballad of the late 1920s.
 She worked her way out of poverty, earning a full college scholarship with her smarts and sincerity.
 Grandma must have been a constant reminder to mom of where she came from, that maybe she was never able to completely pull herself up from the dark, old world of immigrants—grandma’s world.
 By her late thirties mom was divorced, and so also alone.
 Two women without men, struggling through a lifetime of insular dysfunction and love.
 Mom learned, like we all learn, that you can’t completely outrun the past.

 Mom went to Chatham College, a tony liberal arts institution, part of the intellectual blue blood Pittsburgh of the industrialists.
 She got the scholarship because one of her high school teachers recommended her.
 If not for that teacher, what would our family have been?
 Life turns on small kindnesses.
-I don’t know much about her college years, except that she was very proud of having gone to Chatham and would drive us through the campus periodically.
+I don’t know much about her college years, except that she was very proud of having gone to Chatham, and she would drive us through the campus periodically.
 She had a lifelong friend named Elsie from those years.
-Elsie lived the refined country life in Maine, and painted landscape scenes of quaint New England towns.
 When mom graduated she got a laboratory job at Westinghouse Research.
-She joined a hiking, skiing, sailing and outdoors group, the AYH (American Youth Hostel).
+She joined a hiking, skiing, sailing and outdoors club, the AYH (American Youth Hostel).
 That’s where she met dad, Armand, a chemist, also at Westinghouse.
 Dad grew up in Rhode Island and Brooklyn, and came to Pittsburgh by way of the Army and graduate school in Philadelphia, funded by the GI-Bill.

 It is interesting to note that mom and dad met in the late 1950s, almost exactly at the high water mark of American manufacturing power (1956, as measured by number of manufacturing jobs).
 They met in the American city that, more than any other, typified the industrial ethic.
 And they both worked for one of the industrial age titans.

 At mom’s memorial we actually got dad to talking about how they met.
 He has never been too communicative about the past.
 They were friends and riding together on a long trip to some AYH destination.
 As they were talking about other romantic prospects, the thought occurred to him, "what about this smart, pretty woman here in the car with me?
-Did it hit him like a thunderbolt?
-Did he really know it all the time?
-I didn’t get a nuanced story, but it was nice to finally know that the genesis of our family was on some long car ride across Pennsylvania.
+It was nice to finally know that the genesis of our family was on some long car ride across Pennsylvania.

 They got married in Ligonier PA, a pastoral town an hour east of Pittsburgh, with a main square and a gazebo.
 It was 1960.
 Ramona and Armand.
-I am transfixed by that black and white photo of them on their wedding day, so young and handsome, with another couple there to support their union.
+I am transfixed by that black and white photo of them on their wedding day, so young and handsome, with another couple there in support.
 You can see the Woolworth’s 5 & 10 sign in the background.
 That image is frozen in time, left for me to ponder all these years later.

 But what about the food?
 Sadma (Page XX) is as this elemental Croatian dish in our family, something understood by mom and grandma that simply had to be made—it wasn’t even a question.
 It is a pot of sauerkraut with pork and short lengths of kalbasi bobbing around in the kraut.
 We kids didn’t like it at all.
 In fact it became elevated to a bogeyman type of concept in our world, nasty, pungent, foreign old world smell.
 Ironic that it is precisely these food memories that I cling to now, the further I get from those early years.